RHP1174/VisAId/README.md

 **Description:**

 This is a AI powered visual to audio program that takes in camera inputs and converts it to speech.
-It is made for visually impared people, who can use this program to view the world around them with the click of a button and know what is around them.
+It is made for visually impaired people, who can use this program to view the world around them with the click of a button and know what is around them.

 **Technical:**